The Vision

 Imagine generations that inherit not just their parents' wealth but their parents' hard-won wisdom.
 That receive a Meridian Range wider and more stable than any that came before, and widen it further still.
 That build on what was given rather than endlessly repeating the same mistakes.

 The Codex is not the culmination of this process.
 It is one link in a chain that stretches backward through every thinker who contributed a tool that works, and forward through every mind that will refine what we pass on.
 We are not the first to attempt this work.
 We will not be the last.
-But we may be the generation that builds the bridge between kinds of intelligence, the generation whose contribution is not a single tool but the integration that makes all the tools work together.
+But we may be the generation that builds the bridge between kinds of intelligence, the generation whose contribution is not a single tool but an integration that helps the tools work together.

 The Partnership of Minds